Sunday, January 14, 2024

 Scullard writes: The most striking change, which was to transfigure the face of Britain, was urbanization.
 Large or small, towns were an essential element in Roman Britain, and to a very considerable extent the deliberate gift of the Romans.

-Around the third century, it was safer to be a Roman citizen in Britain than in Rome, with economic prosperity coupled with defenses from invasion both natural and artificial.
+Around the third century, it was safer to be a Roman citizen in Britain than in Rome, with economic prosperity coupled with ample defenses both natural and artificial to prevent outside invasions.
 Yet when the end came, it did with sudden finality.
 Unlike other Roman possessions like Spain and France, Great Britain wouldn’t even get a language from their Roman overseers.
 Saxon invaders overrode all.

 The remains of a Roman villa are preserved at Chedworth, in the Cotswolds.
-Scullard notes the villa owners sometimes lived elsewhere and were quite able to live well off the proceeds of what they farmed.
+Scullard notes the villa owners sometimes lived elsewhere and prospered from the proceeds of what they farmed.

 Image from https://explorethecotswolds.com/visiting-chedworth-roman-villa-cotswolds/